What type of investment properties do you loan on?

 Where do you lend?

-We make loans throughout the state of Florida, Georgia, South Carolina, North Carolina, Virginia, West Virginia, Maryland, Pennsylvania, Connecticut, Massachusetts, Maine, New York, Ohio, Kentucky, Tennessee, Arkansas, Missouri, Illinois, Indiana, Michigan, Wisconsin, Iowa, Nebraska, Kansas, Oklahoma, Texas, New Mexico, Colorado, Wyoming, Idaho and Washington, although we may also lend in other states.
+We make loans throughout the state of Florida, Georgia, South Carolina, North Carolina, Virginia, West Virginia, Maryland, Connecticut, Massachusetts, Maine, New York, Ohio, Kentucky, Tennessee, Arkansas, Missouri, Illinois, Indiana, Michigan, Wisconsin, Iowa, Nebraska, Kansas, Oklahoma, Texas, New Mexico, Colorado, Wyoming, Idaho and Washington, although we may also lend in other states.

 How fast can you close a loan?